 As organizations struggle to balance budgets and prioritize training, skills gaps are growing—81% of North American decision-makers report existing skills gaps.
 And the impacts are potentially disastrous:

 - Increased stress on employees

 - Difficulty meeting objectives

 - Loss of revenue/increase in operating costs

 With so much on the line, initial and ongoing training is instrumental to filling skills gaps and avoiding the above outcomes.
-A recent analysis of the IT education and certification services market by the International Data Corporation (IDC) determined specifically how and when training affects organizational success.
+An analysis of the IT education and certification services market by the International Data Corporation (IDC) determined specifically how and when training affects organizational success.

 Initial training is tied to project success

 According to IDC, the skills of a project team directly impact the likelihood of project success.
 Thus, the percentage of a project budget dedicated to training is important.

 For example, if 1% of a project’s budget is allocated to training, the project success rate is less than 10%.
 But if you bump the training spend to 6%, you’ve increased your chance of project success to 80%.1

 Technology no longer provides the main competitive advantage for organizations.
 The people tasked to use that technology are the differentiators.
 Success is achieved when you develop and train those people to lead the way forward.